nikola3794/composite-tasking/README.md

 --code_root_dir=PATH_TO_CODE_ROOT_DIR \
 --exp_root_dir=PATH_TO_EXPERIMENT_ROOT_DIR
 ```
-`PATH_TO_EXPERIMENT_ROOT_DIR` should be a path to a directory where each new experiment is going to create a logging directory (model checkpoints, log files, current training metadata). `PATH_TO_CODE_ROOT_DIR` is specified so that a current snapshot of the code is saved in the experiment's logging directory.
+`PATH_TO_EXPERIMENT_ROOT_DIR` should be a path to a directory, where each new experiment is going to create a logging directory (model checkpoints, log files, current training metadata). `PATH_TO_CODE_ROOT_DIR` is specified so that a current snapshot of the code is saved in the experiment's logging directory.

 The progress of the experiment should be shown on the print console.
 If specified, the progress is also going to be shown in the current experiment directory's .txt file, tensorboard directory, as well as in wandb online.

 Currently, multi-GPU training does not work.
-There is an issue in the metric syncing.
+There is an issue with the metric syncing.

 # Evaluate models
 Use the following script `/root/run_evaluation/evaluate.py` to evaluate models.
-It also uses a command line argparser for specifying the evaluation configuration, just like the training script.
+It also uses a command line argparser for specifying the evaluation configuration, just like in the training script.
 The argument values can also be given through the command line, .yaml file, or mixed.
 For more details on the descriptions and expected values for most of the input arguments, take a look at the following file `/root/run_evaluation/configs/composite_tasking_paper/main_hyperparameters.yaml` and it's comments.
 The directory `/root/run_evaluation/configs/composite_tasking_paper/` contains .yaml files specifying configurations of the most important evaluations from the CompositeTasking paper.

 An example of the evaluation scripts call from the `/root/` directory of the project: